Mafia: The Morello Gang

 Counterfeiting

 The Morello Gang’s early focus was on counterfeiting US currency.
-A dangerous occupation that would result in them becoming the focus of the New York Secret Service branch, with agents specially trained to detect bogus bills and covertly track street pushers with the hope of capturing the counterfeit manufacturers.
+A dangerous occupation that would result in them becoming the focus of the New York Secret Service branch with agents specially trained to detect bogus bills and covertly track street pushers.

 After traveling from New Orleans to New York, Sicilian Calogero Maggiore was arrested in June 1900, along with Giuseppe Morello, for distributing counterfeit five-dollar notes from an East 106th Street headquarters.
 Correspondence found on Morello connected him to New Orleans and other US cities, but he was eventually discharged due to lack of evidence.20